YieumYoon/ecse397-efficient-deep-learning/Lab-1-2.md

 - You must generate a report.json file that includes:
   - 1. Initial accuracies of the unpruned models:
     - Final test accuracy of the CNN (ResNet-18) before pruning.
+    - Final test accuracy of the ViT-Tiny (Pre-trained) before pruning.
-    - Final test accuracy of the ViT-Tiny before pruning.
+    - Final test accuracy of the ViT-Tiny (Scratch) before pruning.
   - 2. Results for both unstructured and structured (channel-wise) pruning:
     - Original model accuracy before pruning (same as initial accuracy for that model).
     - Final accuracy after pruning and fine-tuning.